-AASD utilizies EdInsight, Pa Direct, E-Metric, and PVAAS to maintain a long term record of student data These online tools allow teachers to view assessment results by Pa assessment anchors, create a variety of reports, and look at students assessment history.
-AASD has implemented CDT (Classroom Diagnostic Tool) to assess English Language Arts and Mathematics is grades 3-8.
+The AASD utilizes edInsight, DRC, and PVAAS to maintain a long-term record of student data.
+These online tools allow teachers to view assessment results by PA assessment anchors, create a variety of reports, and look at student's assessment history.
+The AASD has implemented CDT (Classroom Diagnostic Tool) to assess English Language Arts and Mathematics in multiple grades.
 CDTs are also administered that the high school level to assess Literature, Algebra, and Biology.
 Data collected from the administration of these assessments will be used to inform instruction and help to prepare students for the PSSA and Keystone assessments.